STEP 1 – DESIGNING

 Step 11 – RHODIUM PLATING

 The Rhodium plating is the penultimate stage of the jewellery manufacturing.
 The Rhodium Plating involves the process of placing the Rhodium (A sparkling white colored precious metal, which provides a better resistance to the jewellery against scratches and tarnish!) on a piece of jewellery.
-The Rhodium is being placed on a yellow gold in order to create a visually appealing design and pattern, while the same is placed on a white gold to add whiteness to the gold (since the white gold is not so white in the pure form!).

 Step 12 – QUALITY CONTROL